-- The Test of English as a Foreign Language (TOEFL).
-The minimum acceptable score is 86, with no individual score below 20 for the internet based version; 213 for the standard electronic version; or 550 for the paper and pencil version, although some programs require a higher minimum score.
+- The Test of English as a Foreign Language (TOEFL). iBT (internet-Based Test): The minimum acceptable score is 86, with no individual score below 20.
+PdT (Paper-delivered Test): The minimum acceptable total score is 65, with no individual score below 20.
+Please note that some programs require a higher minimum and/or band score.
 [Western's TOEFL ID is 0984].

 centresin the US and 3 in Canada.